Resourcing campaigns

 • Proposals that do not have a clear plan for how to meet people where they are, or reach people outside of the echo chamber.

-Can I apply as an individual?
+Can I apply as an individual leading my own project?

 Can I apply to start something new?